theNewDynamic/coosbay-1/site/content/sitepages/contest-january-2019-comcast-win-weekend.md

 ## Rest up!

 * 2-Night Stay at Property of Your Choice
 * Choose from Hotels or Motels in Coos Bay or North Bend.
-Vacation Rentals, Bed & Breakfasts, Camping and RV Parks are not included.
-Lodging options to be selected from Hotel/Motels at [oregonsadventurecoast.com/lodging](https://oregonsadventurecoast.com/lodging/ "https://oregonsadventurecoast.com/lodging/").
+Lodging options to be selected from Hotel/Motels at [our lodging page](/lodging).
+Note: Vacation Rentals, Bed & Breakfasts, Camping and RV Parks are not included.

 ## Eat to Your Hearts Content!